 The leave donation program was established to reduce financial hardship that might be endured by an employee who has exhausted all leave accruals during a personal extended medical leave of absence.
 Vacation accruals are the only leave credits that may be used for this purpose.
 The program is not intended to provide supplemental income that would result in wages greater than the employee's regular pay.

-The program is open to all College employees.
-Any eligible employee at the College may donate accruals to a coworker in a different bargaining unit at Buffalo State or another SUNY campus.
+The program is open to all Buffalo State University employees.
+Any eligible employee at Buffalo State may donate accruals to a coworker in a different bargaining unit at Buffalo State or another SUNY campus.

 Donor Eligibility